Walk the Via de la Plata Pilgrim Route Independently

 What You Said...

 "We had a wonderful walking Holiday!
 The accomodations were great.
 Each had it's own distinct characteristics and the hosts were warm and inviting.
 The meals were scrumptiously delicious in each place.
 Our luggage was always at the next place when we arrived.
 We would most definitely use Frontier Holidays again.
 Thank you all for a wonderful memorable holiday that we will never forget!"

 Date: All year availability

-A mix of 1-3* hotels, Stately Homes and traditional Farmhouses on a Bed & Breakfast basis.
-(Half board also available)
+A mix of 1-3* hotels, Stately Homes and traditional Farmhouses.
+6 nights on Half Board with wine.

 Madrid, A Coruña or Santiago de Compostela airports.
 Ourense railway station